Thursday, May 10, 2012

 New York, NY 10016 -------------------------------Director, IWS News Bureau

 U.S. IMPORT AND EXPORT PRICE INDEXES - APRIL 2012 [10 May 2012]

 [full-text, 16 pages]

 Supplemental Files Table of Contents

-U.S. import prices declined 0.6 percent in October, the U.S. Bureau of Labor Statistics reported today, after
+U.S. import prices declined 0.5 percent in April, the U.S. Bureau of Labor Statistics reported today,

-month.
-The decrease matched a 0.6 percent decline in June, the largest one-month drop since the index fell
+decline in October 2011 and the largest one-month drop since the index decreased 0.6 percent in June 2011.

-All Imports Excluding Fuel: The price index for nonfuel imports declined 0.2 percent in October, the first
+All Imports Excluding Fuel: The price index for nonfuel prices ticked up 0.1 percent in April after rising

 This information is provided to subscribers, friends, faculty, students and alumni of the School of Industrial & Labor Relations (ILR).
 It is a service of the Institute for Workplace Studies (IWS) in New York City.
 Stuart Basefsky is responsible for the selection of the contents which is intended to keep researchers, companies, workers, and governments aware of the latest information related to ILR disciplines as it becomes available for the purposes of research, understanding and debate.
 The content does not reflect the opinions or positions of Cornell University, the School of Industrial & Labor Relations, or that of Mr. Basefsky and should not be construed as such.
 The service is unique in that it provides the original source documentation, via links, behind the news and research of the day.
 Use of the information provided is unrestricted.
 However, it is requested that users acknowledge that the information was found via the IWS Documented News Service.